denevell/Natch-Android/README.md

 * Given I have loaded the app
 * Then I should be able to enter my username and password

+--

-* Given my login credentials were correct
+* Given my login credentials have been entered and login pressed
 * Then I should see indication of success or failure

+--

 * Task: Should start unit testing
 * Task: Should start ui testing